-I am a system level thinker and experimental scientist; a generalist that is capable of overseeing complex interrelations and long term projects; and have a keen interest in the development of scientific instrumentation.
+I am a system level thinker, an experimental scientist and an engineer.
+In other words, I am a generalist that is capable of overseeing complex interrelations and long term projects.
+Professionally, I have a keen interest in the development of scientific instrumentation and high tech systems.
 I work systematically and organized and am a critical thinker that rarely takes things for granted.
-I thrive in the multidisciplinary setting of an R&D environment, where there is freedom to design future plans and visions.

 Academic background and work experience

 From september 2008 to september 2011, I worked on a Bachelor of Science degree in Aerospace Engineering from Delft University of Technology.
+After an in-depth minor in Aerospace Systems and Technology, the bachelor was concluded by a thesis on the development of a miniature telescope for use on nanosatellites.
 This was followed by a Master of Science degree in Space Systems Engineering from september 2011 to february 2014 at the same institute.
-During the former I took a broad spectrum of courses in mechanical engineering, aerodynamics, and the design of aircraft and spacecraft.
-After an in-depth minor in Aerospace Systems and Technology, the bachelor was concluded by a thesis on the development of a miniature telescope for use on nanosatellites.
+During the former, I took a broad array of courses in mechanical engineering, aerodynamics, and the design of aircraft and spacecraft.
 The master program provided a solid foundation in system engineering on one hand, and space-specific engineering topics such as satellite thermal control and rocket propulsion.
-I concluded the MSc with a thesis on the measurement of micronewton thrust levels and micronewton-second impulses from miniature rocket engines.
+I concluded the MSc programme with a thesis on the measurement of micronewton thrust levels and micronewton-second impulses from miniature rocket engines.

 Doctor of Philosophy

-From 2014 to now, I have been working on a Doctor of Philosophy project at the department of Structural Optimization and Mechanics, Delft University of Technology under the supervision of prof. Fred van Keulen and dr. Hamed Sadeghian of TNO.
-In collaboration with TNO, I developed a new scanning probe microscope that measures radiative heat transfer at sub micrometer length scales.
+From 2014 to 2021, I have worked on (and have successfully defended in September 2021) a Doctor of Philosophy project at the department of Structural Optimization and Mechanics, Delft University of Technology under the supervision of prof. Fred van Keulen (Delft University of Technology) and prof. Giampiero Gerini (Eindhoven University of Technology and TNO).
+In collaboration with TNO, I developed a new scanning probe microscope that measures radiative heat transfer at sub-micrometer length scales.
 This technique can be used for measuring distances and thermal surface properties.
 I am in the final stages of the project and in the process of writing the doctoral dissertation.

 In 2012, Ingo Gerth, Jacco Geul, Clemens Rumpf, Weiji Wu and I founded Society Vis Viva, a professional organisation for young space engineers.
 Our motto — “to unite, to teach and learn, and to explore” — was threefold: